-The nomination will allow you and your eligible dependant family members to apply for permanent residence to IRCC under the Economic Class for Provincial Nominees.
+The nomination will allow you and your eligible dependent family members to apply for permanent residence to IRCC under the Provincial Nominee Class.

 Please note that the age(s) of your dependent children, if any, are locked in for the purpose of federal immigration requirements at the time of application to the BC PNP.
 For more information on federal requirements regarding the age of dependent children, please see IRCC's website.